 15. University of New Mexico

-Of course it stands to reason that the University of New Mexico has one of the best certified midwife programs in the country for rural medicine.
-For anyone looking to devote some time to rural medicine, whether as a lifelong pursuit or to develop their career and build a strong resume with online nurse midwifery programs, the Nurse-Midwifery track at the UNM College of Nursing is about as good a foothold in that niche as one can hope to get.
-A full-time two year commitment awarding a Master of Science in Nursing, with online MSN Core courses available and an APRN Core program involving both online and on-site experience, any hospital looking to push healthcare in a rural area is likely to fast-track UNM graduates to the top of the list.
+Of course, it stands to reason that the University of New Mexico has one of the best-certified midwife programs in the country for rural medicine.
+For anyone looking to devote some time to rural medicine, the Nurse-Midwifery track at the UNM College of Nursing is an excellent choice.
+Students can develop their careers and also build a strong resume with online nurse-midwifery programs.
+Graduates complete the MSN with a full-time, two-year program.
+With online MSN core courses available and an APRN Core program involving both online and on-site experience, any hospital looking to push healthcare in a rural area is likely to fast-track UNM graduates to the top of the list.

 Format: Hybrid (core online, concentration hybrid)